Teaching Addition to 20 in First Grade

 Our district is pushing for kids to be able to name the strategy they used for solving the problem.
 Many of mine don't really understand this concept.
 They say they just count.
 But when they talk through what they did, they are picking up on strategies like doubles, doubles plus one, and friends of ten.
 The activity below was designed to help students identify some of these strategies that they use and give them a name.

-And we always love a good Bump! game.
+And we always love a good Scoot game.

 No comments